HanKyungSung/WebProject/BeforeStart.md

    > Once virtual machine is up, nginx is running and Laravel is already serve.
 To test this, go to browser and type 192.168.10.10

+## Connect to Database
+> Homestead already setup the database in mysql and postgres already.
+> Name of the database is `homestead` and password is `secret`

+1. To connect database use command `mysql -u homestead -p` and enter the password.
+2. Once get into mysql, go to homestead database use `use homestead`.
+3. You are good to go!.